 Sam Brown, an associate at Phillips & Cohen, represents clients in False Claims Act cases and whistleblower claims with the Securities and Exchange Commission, the Commodity Futures Trading Commission and the IRS.

 Mr. Brown also has worked on whistleblower claims made to the SEC alleging false and misleading disclosures, accounting fraud, offering fraud, the sale of unregistered securities and breaches of fiduciary duty by investment advisers.
+He recently assisted in securing a client a $1.25 million SEC whistleblower award.

 His CFTC whistleblower cases include one alleging manipulation of commodity futures prices that resulted in a successful enforcement action.
 He also has experience handling CFTC whistleblower cases involving spoofing and other abuses in the futures markets, manipulation in foreign exchange and oil and gas markets, as well as violations related to cryptocurrencies and swaps.